EvanForsythe/ERCnet/README.md

 - `Seq_counts_per_species.csv`: shows how many homologs from each species were found in each gene family
 - `SpeciesTree_rooted_node_labels.txt`: a copy of the species tree from Orthofinder
 - `Filtered_genefam_dataset.csv`: each row represents a gene family (hierarchical orthogroup [HOG] from orthofinder) and the seq IDs of all the sequences in the gene family
+- `Dropped_gene_log.csv`: Tracks when/why genes (HOGs) that didn't make it to the end of the pipeline were dropped from the analysis.
+- `Run_data_counts_log.csv`: Counts how many genes (HOGs) remain in the analysis at each step and also tallying important information about the network
 - `HOG_seqs/`: contains a seperate file for each gene family (hierarchical orthogroup [HOG] from orthofinder).
 - `Alns/`: contains a seperate file with a multiple sequences alignment for each HOG
 - `TAPER_Alns/`: an (optional) version of the alignments that have been cleaned using TAPER
 - `Gb_alns`: a version of the alignments that have been cleaned using GBLOCKS
 - `Aln_pruning/`: stores information about sequences that were pruned from alignments because GBLOCKS yielded only gaps
 - `HOG_subtrees`: orthfinder produces gene trees for each orthogroup (OG); however, ERCnet works with HOGs (which are subtrees of the larger OG tree).
 This folder contains the subtrees that are extracted from the larger OG tree.
-- `Non-binary_subtrees.txt`: documents any gene families that were dropped from analysis because gene trees (from orthofinder) were non-bifurcating, which causes errors in R.
+- `Non-binary_subtrees.txt`: documents any gene families that were dropped from analysis because gene trees (from orthofinder) were non-bifurcating, which causes errors in R. (This file is depreciated because we incorperated new ways of handling non-bifurcating trees).
 - `BS_reps/`: subtrees (see HOG_subtrees) are used as a constraint tree and raxml bootstrapping is performed to get confidence values for each branch on the constraint tree.
 This directory stores the replicate files.
 - `BS_trees/`: subtrees with BS confidence scores (from BS_reps)
 - `SpeciesTree_mapped_names.txt`: Version of the species tree with the mapped species IDs from Species_mapping.csv.
 - `Rearranged_trees`: the treerecs prpgram is used to rearrange any poorly supported branches (<80% bootstrap support) so that the branches best match the species tree.
 - `BL_trees/`: branch length optimization is performed on the rearranged version of the tree. **These trees are the final gene trees used to perform ERC**.
 - `DLC_par/`: The last step in Phylogenomics.py creates the inputs needed to run DLCpar, which helps map gene trees to the species tree.
 GTST_reconciliation.py writes additional files to this directory.
+- `Dropped_gene_table.csv`: Creates a table summarizing when genes (HOGs) were lost throught the analysis.
 - `BL_results/`: contains the branch lengths that were measured from the BL_trees/ trees.
 ERCnet measures branches by both branch-by-branch (BXB) and root-to-tip (R2T) methods.
 This directory also contains the normalized branch lengths, in which each branch length is normalized by the genome-wide average branch legth for that particular branch.
 - `ERC_results/`: This directory contains the results of the all-by-all ERC analysis.
 This folder will contain seperate ERC results for BXB vs R2T (depending on user selection).
 See below for the description of the column headers in the ERC_results tsv file.
 This directory will also contain a subdirectory, `Filtered_results/`, with a tsv file of 'ERC hits' (generated during Network_analyses.py).
    - Column headers in the ERC_results tsv file